uwdb/PSLAManager/README.md

 # PSLAManager

 This is a prototype of the PSLAManager system, based on the paper [Changing the Face of Database Cloud Services with Personalized Service Level Agreements](http://myria.cs.washington.edu/publications/Ortiz_PSLA_CIDR_2015.pdf).
-The key idea of the PSLA is for a user to specify the schema of her data and basic statistics (e.g., base table cardinalities) and for the cloud service to show what types of queries the user can run and the performance of these queries with different configurations (which we define as "tiers") of the service, each with a defined cost.
+The PSLAManager generates service level agreements for cloud data services.
+Instead of asking users to pick a desired number of instances of a cloud service, the PSLAManager shows to users what is possible with their data.
+The key idea of the PSLA is for a user to specify the schema of her data and basic statistics (e.g., base table cardinalities) and for the PSLAManager to show what types of queries the user can run and the performance of these queries with different configurations (which we call "tiers") of the service, each with a defined cost.
+The PSLAManager is designed for read-only workloads and data analysis services.

 ## Setup
 1. Clone the repository